kalsan/compony/doc/guide/example.md

     label(:short) { |_u| 'Show' } # The short format is suitable for e.g. a button in a list of users. label(:long) { |u| "Show user #{u.label}" } # The long format is suitable e.g. in a link in a text about this user.

-    # Actions point to other components.
-They have a name that is used to identify them (e.g. in the `prevent` call above) and a block returning a button.
+    # Intents point to other components.
+They have a name that is used to identify them and encapsulate both the target component and current context.
-    # Compony buttons take the name to an action and either a family name or instance, e.g. a Rails model instance.
-    # Whether or not an instance must be passed is defined by the component the button is pointing to (see the comment for `label` earlier in the example).
+    # Exposed intents can be rendered by the application layout.
+    exposed_intents do
-    action(:index) { Compony.button(:index, :users) } # This points to `Components::Users::Index` without passing a model (because it's an index).
-    action(:edit) { Compony.button(:edit, @data) } # This points to `Components::Users::Edit` for the currently loaded model.
-This also checks feasibility.
+      add :index, :users # This points to `Components::Users::Index` without passing a model (because it's an index). add :edit, @data # This points to `Components::Users::Edit` for the currently loaded model.
+This also checks feasibility. end

     # When a standalone config is present, Compony creates one or multiple Rails routes.
 Components without standalone config must be nested within others.
     standalone path: 'users/show/:id' do # This specifies the path to this component.